Green function of the P\"{o}schl-Teller potential: Acknowledgments

 \section{Acknowledgments}

 I would like to thank Marina de Amicis, Enrico Cannizzaro, Nicola Franchini, Leonardo Gualtieri and Matteo della Rocca for stimulating discussions and useful comments on the draft.
-I acknowledge funding from the Fundação para a Ciência e Tecnologia (FCT) for the project ``Gravitational waves as a new probe of fundamental physics and astrophysics'' grant agreement 2023.07357.CEECIND/CP2830/CT0003 and for the financial support to the Center for Astrophysics and Gravitation (CENTRA/IST/ULisboa) through grant No. UID/99/2025.
+I'm particularly grateful to Laura Sberna and Matteo della Rocca for finding two typos in Section~\ref{sec:remarks}.
+I thank the Fundação para a Ciência e Tecnologia (FCT), Portugal, for the financial support to the Center for Astrophysics and Gravitation (CENTRA/IST/ULisboa) through grant No. UID/PRR/00099/2025 and grant No. UID/00099/2025, as well as to the FCT project ``Gravitational waves as a new probe of fundamental physics and astrophysics'' grant agreement 2023.07357.CEECIND/CP2830/CT0003.